Creating Lines and Polygons

 Snap To

-This function currently works in the web app only, not in the mobile app.
+This function works on the web and in the mobile app.

 When you initiate drawing a line, you will see that there is a lot more going on than when we added just a marker.
 Yellow highlighting appears and indicates roads, trails or features that you can snap the line you are drawing to- we call this “snap to”.
 You’ll see that there is now a snap to drop down menu in the upper left hand corner.
 You can change what the line you are drawing is snapping to at any time from this menu.